GochoMugo/tgfancy/README.md

 > Here comes the fanciness

 <a name="feature-toggle"></a>
-All of the features below are **enabled by default**.
+Most of the features below are **enabled by default**.
 However, you may want to disable some of them.
 This can be done passing a corresponding option to the constructor.
-For example, disabling
-[Chat ID Resolution](#chat-id-resolution):
+For example, disabling [Chat ID Resolution](#chat-id-resolution):

 ```js